-In private equity transactions, the turnover of the following entities shall be taken into account for the purposes of determining whether a filing is mandatory: (i) management company; (ii) funds under the same management company; (iii) limited partners that hold at least 20% of at least one of the funds mentioned in item (ii); and (iv) the portfolio companies in which one of the funds mentioned in item (ii) holds at least 20% of their voting or total capital stock.
+Resolution No. 9/2014 introduced revised thresholds for the notification of private equity transactions, and now the turnover of the following entities shall be taken into account for the purposes of determining whether a filing is mandatory: (i) the economic group of each entity that holds 50% or more of the fund and (ii) portfolio companies controlled by the fund or in which the fund holds a stake of 20% or more of the total or voting capital.

-Whereas the new provisions specifically refer to "concentration acts," it defines those very broadly as when (i) two or more companies merge; (ii) one company acquires sole or joint control of the stock or assets of another, or even a minority shareholding; (iii) an absorption of other companies takes place; or (iv) a joint venture, an association or a consortium is formed.
-The provisions do not apply to consortia that are formed in connection with public bids11.
+Whereas the statutory provisions specifically refer to "concentration acts," it defines those very broadly as when (i) two or more companies merge; (ii) one company acquires sole or joint control of the stock or assets of another, or even a minority shareholding; (iii) an absorption of other companies takes place; or (iv) a joint venture, an association or a consortium is formed.
+The provisions do not apply to consortia that are formed in connection with public bids.
+13

-CADE's Resolution No. 2/2012 defined clear criteria to determine when an acquisition that does not involve change in control is subject to mandatory filing.
-That would be the case:

-- (i) If, as a result of the transaction, the acquirer becomes the largest individual shareholder of the target company; - (ii) In cases that do not involve companies horizontal or vertically related, if a party acquires at least 20% of the voting or total capital stock of the target company, or in cases the party already holds 20% of the voting or total capital stock of the target company, if the party acquires at least 20% of the voting or total capital stock from the same seller; - (iii) In cases involving horizontal or vertically related parties, acquisition that result in the buyer having at least 5% of the voting or total capital stock of the target company.
-In cases the party already holds at least 5% of the voting or total capital stock of the target company, every time the shareholder acquires an additional stake of at least 5%; and - (iv) In cases involving the already controlling shareholder, when the controlling shareholder acquires at least an additional 20% stake from the same seller.
+CADE's Resolution No. 9/2014 defined the following new rules to determine when an acquisition that does not involve change in control is subject to mandatory filing.
+A filing is now required if: (a) as a result of the transaction, the acquirer becomes the largest individual shareholder of the target company; (b) in cases that do not involve companies horizontal or vertically related, a party acquires at least 20% of the voting or total capital stock of the target company, or in cases the party already holds 20% of the voting or total capital stock of the target company, if the party acquires at least 20% of the voting or total capital stock from the same seller; (c) acquisitions between horizontally or vertically related parties that result in the buyer having at least 5% of the voting or total capital stock of the target company.
+In cases the party already holds at least 5% of the voting or total capital stock of the target company, every time the shareholder acquires an additional stake of at least 5%; and (d) acquisitions by the already controlling shareholder, when the controlling shareholder acquires at least an additional 20% stake from the same seller.